Building Equality Policy: Suppliers

 Subcontractors are not required to complete any of the Gender Equality Action Plan documents.

-Refer to Gender Equality Action Plan - guidance for tenderers.
+Refer to Gender Equality Action Plan: Suppliers for further guidance.

 Contract award

-Buyers may negotiate and finalise the social procurement and Building Equality Policy commitments made by the tenderer.
-The final commitments will form part of the contract.
+The Building Equality Policy commitments will form part of the contract.

 Successful or unsuccessful tenderers may request feedback on their response.
 This can be a part of the debriefing process.